doomhyena/scriptstudio/README.md

 # Script Stuido Website

-Welcome to my first project!
+Welcome to my project!
 I made this wesite for a fictional company, because I wanted to show my frontend knowlege.
 This website contains everything what a company need.

 Like:
   - Main page